Getting microtonal

 The most straightforward way to start playing around with microtonal scales is to convert any of your twelve-tone pieces (or a new project) into other temperament.

-The project refactoring menus provides two choices:
+The project refactoring menus provide two choices:

 Limitations

-The default built-in temperaments list includes 12-edo, 19-edo, 22-edo and 31-edo.
+The built-in temperaments list includes 12-edo, 19-edo, 22-edo, 26-edo, and 31-edo.

 Adding a custom temperament